Llanos de Moxos (archaeology): Variations among regions

 Four eco-archaeological regions are identified in the Llanos de Moxos.

-Region one - North of the city of Santa Ana del Yacuma and west of the Mamoré River is an area of water-logged and poor soils.
+Region one: North of the city of Santa Ana del Yacuma and west of the Mamoré River is an area of water-logged and poor soils.
 Many large raised agricultural fields are the distinctive remains of its prehistoric inhabitants, the raised fields being necessary for drainage and improvement of the soils.
-Although there was probably a large pre-historic population in this region, there is little evidence of a complex society.
+Although there was probably a large prehistoric population in this region, there is little evidence of a complex society.

-Region two - East of the Mamoré River and centered on the town of Baures and the Baures River is an area of many forested islands, mostly natural, which were inhabited and circled by ditched agricultural fields, ring ditches, fish weirs, and many canals and zigzag causeways.
+Region two: East of the Mamoré River and centered on the town of Baures and the Baures River is an area of many forested islands, mostly natural, which were inhabited and circled by ditched agricultural fields, ring ditches, fish weirs, and many canals and zigzag causeways.
 It appears that the earthworks in this area were constructed not long before the Spanish arrived.

-Region three - West of the city of Trinidad centered on the town of San Ignacio de Moxos is an area in which soils are relatively fertile and hosting a large number of earthworks, including mounds, man-made forested islands, raised fields and causeways.
-The proliferation of earthworks and their variety suggest a more complex pre-historic society than those of regions one and two.
+Region three: West of the city of Trinidad centered on the town of San Ignacio de Moxos is an area in which soils are relatively fertile and hosting a large number of earthworks, including mounds, man-made forested islands, raised fields and causeways.
+The proliferation of earthworks and their variety suggest a more complex prehistoric society than those of regions one and two.

-Region four - East of the city of Trinidad and centered on the town of Casarabe is the most fertile and the least-waterlogged region of the Llanos.
+Region four: East of the city of Trinidad and centered on the town of Casarabe is the most fertile and the least-waterlogged region of the Llanos.
 It contains large numbers of monumental mounds and associated agricultural fields and integrated earthworks.
-This region probably hosted the most complex societies of the pre-historic Llanos de Moxos.
+This region probably hosted the most complex societies of the prehistoric Llanos de Moxos.